pugetive/clientele/README.markdown

 CLIENTELE
 ---------

-Clientele was created to DRY up some of the JS work commonly required by design-centered websites.
-Currently offering very few features, the library's intention is to bake in handling for many of the edge cases we run into while cranking out client sites.
-It relies on jquery-1.4.2.min.js.
+Clientele was created to DRY up some of the JS work commonly required when cranking design-centered websites.
+Currently offering very few features, the library's intention is to include the dynamic idioms we use frequently, and to handle the edge cases we've run into when including them on various sites.

-Currently, clientele offers:
+Clientele requires jQuery.

+The library currently includes:

   * [default ON ] Image replacement to replace live text headings with non-websafe typography embedded in images
   * [default OFF] Image placeholders to automatically display a "spinner" image while large images load